The DeFi Déjà Vu

 Possibly the most infamous phrase in all of finance is: “This time is different.”
 It is certainly true that each period unfolds in the context of unique historical circumstances and it would be an oversimplification to claim that the underlying processes remain fundamentally unchanged over time.
 But there are also important historical regularities that should not be ignored.
 Before considering how these relate to some of the more unique features of cryptonetworks and DeFi, here’s a list of reasons why observing the evolution of this still nascent industry should generate some strong feelings of déjà vu:

 - There are three basic elements to financial innovation and development that are crucial for understanding DeFi within a broader context of finance.
-The first is the continually growing variety of possible financial assets/contracts and persistent attempts to simplify and democratize ways to issue, trade and monetize these assets/contracts.
-DeFi is only the latest example of this.
+The first is the continually growing variety of financial assets/contracts and persistent attempts to simplify and democratize ways to issue, trade and monetize these assets/contracts.
+DeFi is merely the latest example of this.
 The second is the use of technology to operate financial markets.
 From railroads to telegraph to Consolidated Tape System to computers, the Internet, and high frequency trading bots — the financial sector has often been at the forefront of adopting new technology.
-Today, DeFi is leading the way in developing use cases for decentralized networks and smart contracts.
+Today, DeFi is leading the way in developing use cases for public blockchain networks and smart contracts.
 The third concerns the evolution from broker/agent (acts on behalf of others, earns commission) to dealer/principal (trades on own account, takes on risk).
-The shift from one to overlapping with the other has historically occurred in many financial markets, from commodities to foreign exchange to stocks to interest rate swaps to subprime mortgages, and has always introduced new risk because it results in systemically important market participants taking on liabilities they may not be able to meet.
-A similar lens can be applied to the analysis of DeFi by regularly assessing the degree to which crypto-financial service providers such as exchange operators and prime brokerages engage in (potentially leveraged) position-taking on their own accounts.
+The shift from one to overlapping with the other has historically occurred in many financial markets, from commodities to foreign exchange to stocks to interest rate swaps to subprime mortgages, and has always amplified risk because it results in systemically important market participants taking on liabilities they may not be able to meet.
+A similar lens can be applied to the analysis of DeFi by assessing the degree to which crypto-financial service providers such as exchange operators and prime brokerages engage in (potentially leveraged) position-taking on their own accounts.

 - To summarize, financial innovators have a tendency to under-appreciate the reasoning behind the institutional and regulatory arrangement of existing systems, which represent the outcome of a long process of trial and error under constantly changing economic and political circumstances.
-In the crypto-financial industry, this is driven mainly by a justified appreciation for technological and societal change (“the old system is outdated”), but also a relative lack of experience and historical perspective given the youth of the industry.
+In the crypto-financial industry, this is driven mainly by the appreciation of technological and societal change (“the old system is outdated”), but also a relative lack of experience and historical perspective given the youth of the industry.
 In other words, each generation has to go through their own practical lessons while attempting to make the most out of the unique possibilities of their era.

 - DeFi is Internet-native, making it both digital and global at birth.
 Relative to earlier generations of financial technology, it is also more decentralized and thus difficult to censor or regulate.
 As such, assuming the currently existing digital divide is reduced over time, it has the potential to serve as a great equalizer, providing easy access to financial services to anyone in the world with a desktop/mobile computer connected to the Internet.
 Access to finance is a key component of economic opportunity, the expansion of which is foundational for an inclusive and prospering society.